astroveny/aws-bootcamp-cruddur-2023/journal/week2.md

 ### Add Segments to User Activities

--   Added the below to the user_activities.py to add metadata and USER_ID
+-   Add the metadata and USER_ID as new segment inside user_activities.py
 ```python
 from aws_xray_sdk.core import xray_recorder